SimenB/stylint/README.md

 ```

+### the config approach
+see config documentation below for how to use the exclude option via `.stylintrc` or your passed in config object

 ### warning toggle ( inline comment: @stylint off || @stylint on )
 Disable linting for a particular block of code by placing `@stylint off` in a line comment.
 Re-enable by placing `@stylint on` in a line comment further down.
 Stylint will not test any lines until turned back on.
 Use this to suppress warnings on a case-by-case basis.
 By default the linter will check every line except for @css blocks or places where certain rules have exceptions.